TMT: Tri-Modal Translation between Speech, Image, and Text by Processing Different Modalities as Different Languages: Introduction

 \section{Introduction}

-\blfootnote{$^*$Equal contribution.} In search of artificial general intelligence, seamlessly processing and representing multi-modal information is a crucial prerequisite.
-Leveraging numerous efforts on the investigation of diverse multi-modal work, systems capable of processing audio-visual~\cite{chen2021localizing,hong2023watch}, audio-text~\cite{yang2023diffsound,wu2023improving}, and text-visual~\cite{ramesh2021dalle,li2023gligen} modalities are actively emerging.
+\IEEEPARstart{I}{n} search of artificial general intelligence, seamlessly processing and representing multi-modal information is a crucial prerequisite.
+Leveraging numerous efforts on the investigation of diverse multi-modal work \cite{gu2020toward,chen2023building}, systems capable of processing audio-visual~\cite{chen2021localizing,liu2022dense,hong2023watch}, audio-text~\cite{yang2023diffsound,wu2023improving}, and text-visual~\cite{ramesh2021dalle,li2023gligen} modalities are actively emerging.
 Furthermore, developing a unified model that processes tri-modalities (\ie, audio, visual, and text) is drawing attention given its potential for advancing general intelligence~\cite{wu2023next,han2023imagebind}.

 However, building such a unified model remains challenging due to multifaceted factors.
-The distinct nature of different modalities intrinsically burdens the multi-modal systems to include two roles: processing modality-specifics and translating between different modalities.
-Consequently, the computational load required to train multi-modal models usually exceeds that of uni-modal models, attributed to the effort necessary to do two things simultaneously\footnote{We believe this computational burden is one of the most impactful bottlenecks that hinder large multi-modal models, compared to Large Language Models (LLMs), where one can scale the model size and efficiently train it with text-only data.}.
+Essentially, the data size (in bits) of speech and image modalities exceeds that of text by a significant margin.
+Furthermore, the distinct nature of different modalities intrinsically burdens the multi-modal systems to include two roles: processing modality-specifics and translating between different modalities.
+Consequently, the computational load required to train multi-modal models usually exceeds that of uni-modal models, attributed to the large data size and the effort necessary to do two roles simultaneously\footnote{We believe this computational burden is one of the most impactful bottlenecks that hinder large multi-modal models, compared to Large Language Models (LLMs), where one can scale the model size and efficiently train it with text-only data.}.
 Furthermore, the necessity of paired multi-modal data is another obstacle because the amount of such data (\eg, speech-image-text) is less abundant than uni-modal data.